Springfield Event Staffing

 gavel Regional Compliance

 Illinois minimum wage is $14.00/hr.
 Market-competitive Springfield, Illinois Event Staffing event labor rates: /hr9–$43/hr.
-Platform enforces W-2 compliance for all Springfield, Illinois Event Staffing events; mandatory workers' comp and COI included in every Springfield bill rate.
+TempGuru enforces W-2 compliance for all Springfield, Illinois Event Staffing events; mandatory workers' comp and COI included in every Springfield bill rate.

 event Seasonal Demand